 1. It is common to find bugs and ants in tropical coastal areas.

 2. Dead or dying bugs mean the pest control is working and nothing further can be done.

 3. Bugs may take from 1 minute to 12 hours to die after they have entered an exterminated property.

 Unfortunately, bugs are common in tropical and semi-tropical climate.

 For condos: Pest control is the responsibility of the condo association.
 We have no control when they perform the pest control.
 Feel free to report any issues and we will do our best to get the Condo Association address the problem asap.

-We can not provide any refunds or changes due to 1 or 2 bug sightings.
+We can not provide any refunds or changes due to bug sightings.

-Just remember, you booked a home in Florida, not Alaska, so there are no bears to worry about. 😉
+Just remember, you booked a home in Florida, not Alaska, so at least, there are no bears to worry about. 😉